Meaningfully you want to know How to Add Subscribe/Unsubscribe Option in WooCommerce Email Notifications? We will explain you through this guide.

 Email Notifications for WooCommerce

 For your WooCommerce store, some plugins are available that you can use to send such emails.
-Also, you can use some standalone WordPress newsletter plugins, such as Integration plugins, or Mailpoet (that currently connected your website to an email marketing service provider) like as MailChimp.
+Also, you can use some standalone WordPress newsletter plugins, such as Integration plugins, or Mailpoet (that currently connected your website to an email marketing service provider) like as MailChimp which is also the most popular email marketing service providers.
+Also, they offer a quite easy to use interface with great tools and amazing support.

 In this post, learn how to add another subtle option, such as button or form, by using that a customer can subscribe to your notification emails, using a custom plugin.
 Also, you can add these options to a newsletter plugin to send the custom email.